 Whether you are struggling with driving, reading, watching TV, seeing faces or anything else, Dr. Harold Ashcraft will recommend the best low vision aids and devices for you.

-The Low Vision Center at Family Eyecare Center of Optometry serves patients from Los Angeles, Westchester, El Segundo, and Playa Del Rey, all throughout California.
+The Low Vision Center at Family Eyecare Center of Optometry serves patients from Los Angeles, Westchester, Inglewood, and Playa Del Rey, all throughout California.